Turn It On

 Omni present lichen...

 While cleaning and equipping this line (two days effort by Wade and I dropping blocks and bushes) I came to realize that it might be an old school death route called Turn It On, Turn It Up, Turn Me Loose...
-Though it might not be either, and I will have to consult "the " doctor about it.
+Though it might not be either.

 At any rate, this long, rather stunning mixed pitch is still a test of nerves in places, and not recommended for the 5.10- leader...
 However, the first half dishes up moderate romping through some 5.9 stemming and hard to find good gear.
 At the mid point an awkward move over a large earlobe is protected by a bomber #1 Camalot.
 After this section there is an optional #.4 because it is still a few moves to the bolt.
 Once you clip the first of three bolts you are staring down the very enjoyable crux section which is several 5.10 boulder problems stacked on top each other.
 After the last bolt there is a good rest at a small ledge.
 A #2 Camalot protects the last awesome set of hand jamming, pocket pulling moves to the anchor ledge.